Andrew Feinstein

-Andrew Josef Feinstein (Note: pronounced "fine-steen") (born 16 March 1964) is a South African former politician, economic advisor and investment banker, now activist, political consultant, filmmaker, campaigner and author, who specialises in the investigation of the arms trade and the corruption that accompanies it.
+Andrew Josef Feinstein (/ˈfaɪnstin/ FINE-steen; born 16 March 1964) is a South African former politician, economic advisor and investment banker, now activist, political consultant, filmmaker, campaigner and author, who specialises in the investigation of the arms trade and the corruption that accompanies it.
 He is the executive director of the small non-profit Shadow World Investigations, (Note: Corruption Watch Ltd, a company Feinstein co-founded in late 2009, changed its name to Shadow World Investigations in December 2019 and was legally renamed in 2021.) and serves on the board of Declassified UK.

 Feinstein was elected in South Africa's first democratic elections following the abolition of apartheid and served as a member of parliament from 1994 to 2001 as a member of the ruling ANC party.
-After resigning his parliamentary seat in 2001, in protest against the ANC government's handling of the South African Arms Deal and exclusion of the Special Investigating Unit from the resulting anti-corruption probe, he worked as an investment banker and then became an investigative author and campaigner.
+He resigned his parliamentary seat in 2001, in protest against the ANC government's handling of the South African Arms Deal and exclusion of the Special Investigating Unit from the resulting anti-corruption probe.
+He then worked as an investment banker, and later became an investigative author and campaigner.

-A former member of the UK Labour Party, Feinstein unsuccessfully stood against Keir Starmer in the 2024 general election.
+A former member of the UK Labour Party, Feinstein stood against Labour leader Keir Starmer in the 2024 general election in his constituency Holborn and St Pancras, and finished second to Starmer.